Please contact us to schedule any type of class– whatever you want to learn,

-Here are some examples of classes we offer:
+Here are some examples of things we teach:

 At first, ice dye was something we thought was just a passing fad, a silly “additional” trick you could do with fiber-reactive dyes… and then we tried it.
 The results are mind-blowingly beautiful and complex, and so very eye-catching!
 Jess’s years of tie-dyeing in the traditional way was turned on its head, just like that!
 We soak the garment in soda ash fixative and tie it up just like a “normal” tie-dye, but then, instead of mixing dye powders with water and applying it with bottles, we cover the garment in ice cubes and apply the dye powder directly on top of the cubes!
 As the ice melts, the professional dyes are diluted and deposited organically, creating insanely cool fissures and shading that we could never achieve with bottles.
 Try it, you’ll love how easy it is!